Nine Things they do not tell you about Risk Management

 Risk Helix

-There are several reasons underlying the never-ending risk helix:
+There are several reasons underlying this never-ending Risk Helix:

-• Focusing on risk metrics may indeed reduce a given quantum of risk but this may eventually get manipulated (Goodhart’s Law ) and may lead to risk buildup of a different type.
+• The focus on specific risk metrics may help highlight and reduce a given quantum of risk - but the metric may eventually get manipulated (Goodhart’s Law ).
+It may also lead to risk buildup of a different type.

 • Removing risk of one type may structurally generate another risk.
-For example, Risk Transfer may generate a new dependency or systemic risk link that arises from the mitigation mechanism itself (e.g. risks cumulating to implicit or explicit “insurers”).
+For example, Risk Transfer using risk management instruments and contracts may generate a new dependency or a systemic risk link.
+This arises from the mitigation mechanism itself (for example risks cumulating to the implicit or explicit insurers of risk).

-It is the task of good risk managers not to rest on their proverbial laurels and continuously be on the lookout of a mutating and transforming risk landscape.
+Bottom Line: It is the task of good risk managers not to rest on their proverbial laurels, and continuously be on the lookout of a mutating and transforming risk landscape.

 The Pareto principle (20/80 rule) applies here too